Billionaire Investor Says 'Buy REITs'

 If you had any doubts about your REIT investments, we think that this interview will clear up some of your concerns and bring back the focus on the opportunity that lies ahead.

-You won't get this type of information from quarterly REIT earnings report.
+You won't get this type of information from quarterly REIT earnings reports.
 Yet, it's much more valuable information to the long-term oriented REIT investor because he focuses on the bigger picture.

 We link the interview at the end of this article and recommend that you watch the entire 32 minutes if you have the time and interest.
 But if you just want the highlights, please refer to the five categories below: